nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 ## Motivation

-The original intention of aggron testnet is to provide a development-friendly testnet, allow develops to deploy and test contracts, it's supposed to be similar to mainnet and provide stable services.
+The original intention of aggron testnet is to provide a development-friendly testnet, allow developers to deploy and test contracts, it's supposed to be similar to mainnet and provide stable services.

-However, the mining power on aggron is very unstable (shown in [chars](https://explorer.nervos.org/aggron/charts)), obviously for a reasonable miner there is no incitive to mine the testnet coins, and any new miner or mining pool join the testnet will speedup the block produces time temporally, then they leave, the testnet become extremely slow, the avg block time becomes few minutes or even longer.
+However, the mining power on aggron is very unstable (shown in [charts](https://explorer.nervos.org/aggron/charts)), because a rational miner has no incentive to mine the testnet coins continuously.
+If any new miner or mining pool joins the mining difficulty will raise.
+Once they leave, the testnet transaction processing will become extremely slow due to a sudden drop of hashrate, and the average block time would require minutes or even longer.

 A POW blockchain only works when the miner has economic incentives.
 So we propose a new POA consensus testnet to serve contract development purposes.